 Source: Nobel Foundation

 Alfred Nobel (born 1833 in Stockholm, died 1896 in San Remo, Italy) is Sweden's most famous inventor and industrial leader.
-His most important invention was dynamite, which he was granted a patent for in 1867.
+His most important invention was dynamite, which he patented in 1867.

-Alfred Nobel left behind a large fortune and in his will, it was stated that the main part of the fortune should form a fund, where the return should go to prizes for those "who during the past year have conferred the greatest benefit to mankind".
+Alfred Nobel left behind a large fortune, and in his will, it was stated that the majority of the fortune would form a fund, where the return would go to prizes for "those who during the past year have conferred the greatest benefit to mankind".

-Nobel wanted prizes to be awarded in five categories: in physics, chemistry, physiology or medicine, literature, and for peace.
+Nobel wanted prizes to be awarded in five categories: physics, chemistry, physiology or medicine, literature, and peace.

-The first prize award took place in 1901.
+The first prize ceremony took place in 1901.

-Much later, the economics prize was established, or "the prize in economic sciences in memory of Alfred Nobel".
-The prize was established by the Sveriges Riksbank and was awarded for the first time in 1969.
+Much later, the economics prize was established, or the "Prize in Economic Sciences in Memory of Alfred Nobel".
+The prize was established by the Sveriges Riksbank and was first awarded in 1969.

-The prize ceremony takes place on Alfred Nobel's death day, December 10.
-The Nobel Prize is awarded in Stockholm and Oslo (the Peace Prize).
+The prize ceremony takes place on Alfred Nobel's day of death, December 10.
+The Nobel Prize is awarded in Stockholm and Oslo (Peace Prize).

 Sources: NE and nobelprize.org